School Leadership

 Welcome to Canyon Ridge School, an A+ School of Excellence and a Congia STEM Accredited School in the Dysart Unified School District.
 Our vision is inspiring the innovators of tomorrow.
 Through a dedicated and collaborative work environment, our teachers use a Science, Technology, Engineering, and Mathematics (STEM) philosophy to develop relevant and engaging learning experiences for students.

-This upcoming school year will be the eighth school year for Principal Jill Hoppe.
-Mrs. Hoppe hails from Chicago, Illinois; however, she has been living in Arizona since 2008.
+This upcoming school year will be the tenth school year for Principal Jill Hoppe.
+During the 2025-2026 Mrs. Hoppe was presented with the coveted Maricopa County Exemplary Principal award.
+She hails from Chicago, Illinois; however, she has been living in Arizona since 2008.
 She holds two Master's Degrees - one in Administrative Leadership from Grand Canyon University and the other in Reading, Writing, and Literacy from the University of Illinois.
 Her Undergraduate Degree is in Elementary Teaching with a minor in Sociology also from the University of Illinois.
-Mrs. Hoppe brings 29 years of experience to Canyon Ridge along with her “YES!” philosophy.
+Mrs. Hoppe brings 30 years of experience to Canyon Ridge along with her “YES!” philosophy.

 Throughout the 2025-2026 school year the school has identified the following goals to focus the work of the school.